Archer Alexander

 Archer Alexander (1816 – December 8, 1879) was a formerly enslaved American man who served as the model for the "emancipated slave" in the Emancipation Memorial 1876 located in Lincoln Park in Washington, D.C.
-He was the subject of an 1885 biography, The Story of Archer Alexander, from Slavery to Freedom, March 30, 1863 by William Greenleaf Eliot, published in 1885.
+He was the subject of an 1885 biography, The Story of Archer Alexander, from Slavery to Freedom, March 30, 1863 by William Greenleaf Eliot.
 Eliot's account of Alexander's life is partly historical fiction, as portions of the narrative were altered by his close friend Jesse Benton Fremont at the request of the publishers.

 Early years

 Alexander was born enslaved by the Alexander family near Lexington, Virginia, about 1816.
-He and his wife Louisa were brought to Dardenne Prairie, Missouri, in St. Charles County by his enslaver, James H. Alexander, in 1829.
-Louisa, formerly enslaved by Dr. Robert McCluer, was inherited by his daughter, Nancy McCluer, wife of James H. Alexander.
-James and Nancy Alexander had died by 1835, and their property and their enslaved were managed by their executor, William M. Campbell, providing the funds to care for their four orphaned children who had returned to Virginia to live with relatives.
+He and his wife Louisa were brought to Dardenne Prairie, Missouri, in St. Charles County by slaver James H. Alexander in 1829.
+Louisa, was owned by Nancy, wife of James H. Alexander, who inherited Louisa from her father Dr. Robert McCluer.
+In 1835, following the deaths of James and Nancy Alexander, their property and slaves were managed by their executor, William M. Campbell.

 Besides working for Campbell, Archer Alexander was leased out as a carpenter, stonemason, and bricklayer.
-When James Alexander's children were grown, the property was dispersed; Archer, Louisa, and seven of their children were split up.
-Those seven were: Eliza (valued at $325), Mary Ann ($300), Archer ($225), James ($200), Alexander ($175), Lucinda ($150), and John ($125).
+Campbell later sold off the property and slaves on behalf of the Alexanders' children, splitting up Archer, Louisa, and seven of their children: Eliza (valued at $325), Mary Ann ($300), Archer ($225), James ($200), Alexander ($175), Lucinda ($150), and John ($125).
 Three of their children, Nellie, William, and Wesley, had already been sold by this time.
 Louisa became enslaved by James Naylor, a merchant, postmaster, and former Presbyterian elder living in Missouri on the Boone's Lick Road; Archer Alexander became enslaved by Richard H. Pitman, near Cottleville, Missouri.